-The WSSA Code of Ethics defines professional conduct binding on all members of the Society.
+The WSSA Code of Ethics defines professional conduct binding on all members of the Society and their guests.
 Members should recognize that this code of ethics and conduct signifies a voluntary assumption of the obligation of self-discipline and members should strive to uphold and maintain the honor and dignity of the Society.